 Ultimaker Cura has a workflow based on three stages; the prepare, preview and monitor stage.
 Each stage has a unique stage menu to efficiently go through the 3D printing process.

 The prepare stage is the first stage.
 The goal of this stage is to load and configure your 3D models for printing.
-More information on the individual configuration panels can be found in the Ultimaker Cura management section.

 3D models loaded on the build plate are displayed solid, in the color corresponding to the material selected to print with.
 Models not fully within the printable area have a striped grey overlay.
 Non-printable areas on the build plate are displayed with a grey border, this space is necessary for build plate adhesion and support structures.